Simultaneous deformations of algebras and morphisms via derived brackets: Applications to Lie theory

 (sum over $I_1\amalg\dots\amalg I_{n+1}=[s]; J\amalg K=[n]$).

 Finally, if one considers the terms in the above formula which belong to $V$, one has

 \end{proof}

-\begin{proof}[Proof of claim \ref{lem2}] We apply the formula (\ref{sumtaylor}) to $\bar\mu$ evaluated on the right hand side of the equation (\ref{phin}), with $t=l$ and remark that since $\mu$ admits only elements in $U$, terms of the form $\mu(\Phi(U_I)\cdot U_{I'})$ can not appear in the obtained expression.
+\begin{proof}[Proof of claim \ref{lem2}] We start with evaluating $\bar\mu\circ{\bar{\Phi}}^{l}(U_{[s]})$.
+We apply the formula (\ref{sumtaylor}) to $\bar\mu$ evaluated on the right hand side of the equation (\ref{phin}), with $t=l$ and remark that since $\mu$ admits only elements in $U$, terms of the form $\mu(\Phi(U_I)\cdot U_{I'})$ can not appear in the obtained expression.
 Therefore one has

 We now evaluate ${\bar{\Phi}}^{k}\circ \bar\mu\circ{\bar{\Phi}}^{l}(U_{[s]})$ by applying Lemma \ref{technique} to the previous expression, with $t=k$.
 Since $\Phi$ admits only elements in $U$, terms of the form $\Phi(\Phi(U_I)\cdot U_{I'})$ can not appear in the obtained expression.
 Hence one gets (remember that $n=k+l$)